Beach at Pine Island

 Pine Island Alfred McKethan park is surrounded by water on three sides.
 The drive out Pine Island Drive is beautiful.
 The beach is white sand.

-Pine Island Alfred McKethan park is surrounded by water on three sides.
+Pine Island Alfred McKethan Park is surrounded by water on three sides.
 The drive out Pine Island Drive is beautiful.
 The beach is white sand.
 Image courtesy of Hernando County.

 The park sits on three acres, surrounded on three sides by water where sea grasses, fish and crabs enjoy the salt marsh and estuary.
 The white sand is so nice to feel between your toes, build a castle, run through, or just sit on.
 The tide changes, so it is good to check the times before wading out too far.